anilabraham-IT/IntuneEDU/IntuneEDU/what-is-intune-for-education.md

 > [!VIDEO https://www.youtube.com/embed/ukrnCwcLvV8]

 ## Sign up for Intune for Education
-If you are not already signed up with an Intune account, see [Sign in to Intune](https://docs.microsoft.com/en-us/intune/account-sign-up).
+If you are not already signed up with an Intune account, learn how to [sign in to Intune](https://docs.microsoft.com/en-us/intune/account-sign-up).
 The article is for system administrators who are ready to sign up for an Intune account.

 ## Manually add users to you Intune subscription
 If you are not using the Microsoft School Data Sync (SDS) service to import student and teacher records, you must [manually add users to your Intune subscription](https://docs.microsoft.com/en-us/intune/users-add).
 Students and teachers can be added through the Azure portal or through the Office 365 portal.
 At the time of user setup, you'll also want to grant admin permissions.